m-ld/sustainable-web-apps/spec/use-cases.md

 ### Engineering Challenges

-1. Project management information is an example of semi-structured data with significant requirements on the variety and veracity 'big data' axes:
+1. Project management information is an example of partially structured data with significant requirements on the variety and veracity 'big data' axes:
    - Combination of strictly typed and controlled fields and forms, with free-form rich text
    - Business process management features such as workflow
    - Significant desire to tailor the above based on context and project needs